nicholaswmin/fsm/README.md

 ### Composition over Inheritance

-The `ctx` argument can still be used when using *Composition Over Inheritance*.
+The `ctx` argument can still be used for *Composition over Inheritance*.

 ```js
 class Turnstile {